nazzak/DataOpsDemo/README.md

 # DataOps demo
-This repository is in construction, I started it while staying at home during coronavirus period, it will describe how to automate data ingestion, analytics and feedback loop via DevOps / DataOps
+This repository is **in construction**, I started it while staying at home during coronavirus period, it will describe how to automate data ingestion, analytics and feedback loop via DevOps / DataOps
 No FinOps will be considered here, instead I will use several different stack even if I don't need all of them, just to demonstrate integration between technology

 ## Business requirements